Requests

 with

-) filter out matchings previously selected by other items (keeping only the ones which follows the additional graph constraints). - Negative filtering items (introduced by the keyword
+) filter out matchings previously selected by other items (keeping only those that follow the additional graph constraints). - Negative filtering items (introduced by the keyword

 without

-) filter out matchings previously selected by other items (keeping only the ones which do not follow the additional graph constraints).
+) filter out matchings previously selected by other items (keeping only those that do not follow the additional graph constraints).

 - Take a graph and a request as input.

-- Output a set of matchings; a matching being a function from nodes and edges defined in the matching items to nodes and edges of the host graph.
+- Output a set of matchings; where a matching is a function from nodes and edges defined in the matching items to nodes and edges of the host graph.

-- If the graph metadata does not satisfy one of the global items, the output is empty.
+- If the graph metadata does not satisfy any of the global items, the output is empty.

-- Else the set M is initialised as the set of matchings which satisfy the union of matching items.
+- Else the set M is initialised as the set of matchings that satisfy the union of matching items.

-- For each positive filtering item, remove from M the matchings which do not satisfy it.
+- For each positive filtering item, remove from M the matchings that do not satisfy it.

-- For each negative filtering item, remove from M the matchings which satisfy it.
+- For each negative filtering item, remove from M the matchings that satisfy it.

 On a corpus, the graph matching process is repeated on each graph.